iamllcoolray/loverl-cli/README.md

 ## Git

-    L<Git|https://git-scm.com/> should already be installed.
+[Git](https://git-scm.com/) should already be installed.

 ## LÖVE2D

-    L<LÖVE2D|https://love2d.org/> should already be installed.
+[LÖVE2D](https://love2d.org/) should already be installed.

 ### love PATH on Linux

-    The LINUX_LOVE_PATH environment variable should be set inorder to use the run command.
+The LINUX\_LOVE\_PATH environment variable should be set inorder to utilize the run command.